abusix/ahocorapy/README.md

 ### Differences

 - Compared to [pyahocorasick](https://github.com/WojciechMula/pyahocorasick/) our library supports unicode in python 2.7 just like [py-aho-corasick](https://github.com/JanFan/py-aho-corasick).
 We don't use any C-Extension so the library is not platform dependant.

-- We don't look for multiple results, we are okay with finding only one.
-We might extend this in the future.
-For our use cases that was sufficient and helps with performance.

 - On top of the standard Aho-Corasick longest suffix search, we also perform a shortcutting routine in the end, so that our lookup is fast while, the setup takes longer.
 During set up we go through the states and directly add transitions that are